port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/nudge-pr-reviewers.md

 Follow these steps to get started:

 1. Head to your [Slack apps](https://api.slack.com/apps) page and create a new app (or select one of your existing apps).
-Then, go to the Incoming Webhooks page and create a new webhook, specifying the target channel on your server where messages that are sent to the slack webhook will be transferred.
+Next, navigate to the Incoming Webhooks page and create a new webhook.
+This webhook will determine which channel on your server receives messages sent through the Slack webhook.
+Copy the webhook URL for later use.

 2. Create the following GitHub Action secrets:
     - Create the following Port credentials: